constantinpape/rf_benchmarks/README.md

 * Check that predictions are correct
 * Issue to sklearn about RAM consumption during training
 * Run evals
+* Try single block parallelisation -> appears to be faster!

 ## Benchmark Training